oschildt/SmartFactory/README.md

 2. Study the directory structure of the demo application and the code.

 3. Implement your classes and functions.
-Use the script tests/classtester.php to check your classes for correct syntax.

 4. Bind you classes to the interfaces in the file factory_init_inc.php to be able to use the IoC approach for creating objects offered by the library SmartFactory.